mkulak/ebon/readme.md

 EBON (efficient binary object notation)
 =======================================
+EBON is a binary data representation format for network transfer and data storage.

-Library for serializing/deserializing object graphs in simple binary format (much like BSON but without MongoDb stuff).
+It was designed to represent graphs of simple [DTO](http://en.wikipedia.org/wiki/Data_transfer_object)-like objects (much like BSON but without MongoDb stuff).

-To use as dependency in maven:
+Spec: TODO

+This is very early draft.
+Specification is subject to change with no backward compatibility.

+This project is a java library for serializing/deserializing object graphs in EBON format.

+To include ebon for java as maven dependency:

     <repository>
        <id>ebon-repo</id>